-'844 Patent Giambattista '794 [21.12] and the piston "[T]he driver 24 rotates with the dosing ring 22 and rod is configured to the threads 68 of the driver rotate about the threads 70 of traverse axially towards the leadscrew 26.
-Since the leadscrew 26 cannot rotate the dose dispensing end because of its fixed positioning in the aperture 46, the during dose dispensing. leadscrew 26 axially translates in a proximal direction to urge the spinner 16 against the plunger 38 in expelling medication from the drug cartridge 32."
-Id., 5:16-24.
+'844 Patent Giambattista [21.12] and the piston "[T]he driver 24 rotates with the dosing ring 22 and rod is configured to the threads 68 of the driver rotate about the threads 70 of traverse axially the leadscrew 26.
+Since the leadscrew 26 cannot rotate towards the dose because of its fixed positioning in the aperture 46, the dispensing end during leadscrew 26 axially translates in a proximal direction to dose dispensing. urge the spinner 16 against the plunger 38 in expelling medication from the drug cartridge 32."
+Id. , 5:16-24.